 Touch and hold Number Pad 3 for four seconds.
-Two tones will sound and A will be cleared from the Display.
+Three tones, followed by two tones, will sound and A will be cleared from the Display.

-- Display.
-The Display includes a clock and indicators to tell you time of day, cooking time settings, and cooking functions selected. - MICRO COOK.
+- 1. Display.
+The Display includes a clock and indicators to tell you time of day, cooking time settings and cooking functions selected. - 2.
+MICRO COOK.
 Touch this pad followed by Number Pads to set a cooking time.
 See pages 21, 23, and 24 for more information. - 3.
 COOK POWER.
-Touch this pad after the cook time has been set, followed by a Number Pad to set the amount of microwave energy released to cook the food.
+Touch this pad followed by a Number Pad to set the amount of microwave energy released to cook the food.
 The higher the number, the higher the microwave power or "cooking speed."
 See page 22 for more information.
-See the "Microwave cooking chart" on page 68 for specific Cook Powers to use for the foods you are cooking. - 4.
+See the "Microwave cooking chart" on page 53 for specific Cook Powers to use for the foods you are cooking. - 4.
 EASY MINUTE.
 Touch this pad to cook for one minute, at 100% Cook Power, or to add an extra minute, at the set Cook Power, to your cooking cycle.
-See page 42 for more information. - CUSTOM DEFROST.
+See page 46 for more information. - 5.
+CUSTOM DEFROST.
 Touch this pad followed by Number Pads to thaw frozen meat by weight.
 See page 25 for more information. - 6.
 TEMP PROBE.
 Touch this pad when using the Temperature Probe to cook.
 Touch TEMP PROBE followed by Number Pads to set desired final food temperature.
 See page 31 for more information. - 7.
 KEEP WARM.
 Touch this pad to keep hot, cooked foods safely warm in your microwave oven for up to 99 minutes, 99 seconds.
 KEEP WARM can be used by itself, or it can automatically follow a cooking cycle.
 See page 30 for more information. - 8.
-AUTO COOK.
+FAVORITE RECIPE.
+Touch this pad to recall one cooking instruction previously programmed into memory.
+See page 38 for more information. - AUTO COOK.
 Touch this pad to cook at a preset Cook Power.
 The oven's sensor will tell the oven how long to cook depending on the amount of vapor it detects from the food.
-See page 38 for more information.
+See page 40 for more information.

-- 9. SLOWCOOK/SIMMER.
+- 10. SLOWCOOK/SIMMER.
 Touch this pad to stew or simmer food.
 The oven's sensor will tell the oven how long to cook depending on the amount of vapor it detects from the food.
-See page 41 for more information. - 10.
+See page 45 for more information. - 11.
 AUTO ROAST.
 Touch this pad to roast with the Temperature Probe.
-See page 34 for more information. - 11.
+See page 34 for more information. - 12.
 POPCORN.
 Touch this pad to pop popcorn at a preset Cook Power.

 The oven's sensor will tell the oven how long to cook depending on the amount of vapor it detects from the popcorn.
-See page 40 for more information.
+See page 43 for more information.